alvinqingxing/magic-8-ball/README.md

-A Magic 8-Ball app written in PHP
+A Magic-8-Ball app written in PHP